vedansh-5/gofannon/README.md

 # gofannon

-**gofannon** is a collection of tools designed to enhance the capabilities of LLaMA-based language models.
+**gofannon** is a collection of tools designed to enhance the capabilities of function-calling-enabled language models.
 These tools provide additional functionality for various tasks, including mathematical operations, GitHub interactions, arXiv searches, and advanced reasoning techniques.

+## Why the name `gofanon` ?

+See [`why_the_name_gofannon.md`](./why_the_name_gofannon.md) for the rich story on why we chose to honor this Celtic Diety

 ## Features

 - **Basic Math Operations**: Perform addition, subtraction, multiplication, division, and exponentiation.